 Did you know that most HVAC manufacturers will void your warranty if the system isn't installed by a licensed professional?
 That’s a huge risk to take.
 Your warranty is your safety net, protecting you from paying out-of-pocket for expensive repairs if a part fails.
 By attempting a DIY installation, you could lose that protection entirely.
 Professionals not only preserve your warranty but also guarantee their work.
 At Tommy Cool Air, we stand by our installations because we use high-quality Trane products and have the expertise to set them up for peak performance and longevity, giving you total confidence in your new system.

-Comparing the Costs and Potential Risks
+Weighing the Costs and Risks of DIY vs. Pro

 The main reason people consider a DIY installation is to save money.
 While you might save on labor costs upfront, the potential for hidden expenses is high.
 An improperly installed unit may not run as efficiently, leading to higher energy bills that cancel out your initial savings.
 Worse, a mistake during installation could damage the unit or your home, forcing you to pay a professional to fix the original problem and the new one.
 Ultimately, hiring a pro is an investment in getting the job done right the first time.
 Our team provides expert air conditioning services that ensure your mini-split is installed safely, efficiently, and correctly, saving you money and stress in the long run.